Asolo Falcon GV Review

 Our Analysis and Test Results

-The Falcon GV is a perfect representation of the advances in materials technology which have allowed footwear to maintain the same levels of support and stability while shedding pounds of weight off.
-While not the lightest boots in our review, they are remarkably protective for their weight, making them a model worth looking at.
+The Falcon GV is a perfect representation of the advances in materials technology that have allowed footwear to maintain the same levels of support and stability while shedding pounds of weight.
+While not the lightest hiking boots in our review, they are remarkably protective for their weight, making them a model worth checking out.

 Performance Comparison